 Meanwhile, Mira received some love since Vector's recoil has been reduced which should help her land those much needed shots, if she aims to kill at least one opponent with a full magazine.
 Maverick has seen some bug fixes, including the one where the first blowtorch use on a wall would be silent, which should partially decrease the mental anguish of any defenders in his path.

 Sledge and Smoke have also benefited from this patch since SMG-11's recoil was reduced, although the official patch notes do not state by how much.
-There is a list of fixes on the official post that is slightly shorter than the Great Wall of China, if you want to glance it.
+There is a list of that is slightly shorter than the Great Wall of China, if you want to glance it.